 5. Automated alerts

-Paired with management software such as Samsung MagicINFO, digital signage displays operating on a school’s network can be preconfigured to share alert messaging based on real-time data (from internal or external systems).
+Paired with management software, digital signage displays operating on a school’s network can be preconfigured to share alert messaging based on real-time data from internal or external systems.
 In partnership with education-focused IT services firm HAVRION, Samsung interconnects school building safety systems and sensors.
 If, for instance, a carbon monoxide detector goes off, it automatically sends a predesigned alert message to on-campus screens, letting everyone know the safety protocol.

 6. Streaming videos

-Facilitating an engaging, interactive classroom is uniquely challenging.
-By using a webcam monitor with built-in speakers, such as the S40VA webcam monitor, educators teaching from home can quickly and easily set up their virtual classroom from their kitchen table, and remote students can do the same.
-A 178-degree viewing angle paired with crisp, clear video and audio ensure teachers can see and hear all their students so everyone can focus on the lesson rather than troubleshooting technology issues.
+Facilitating an engaging, interactive classroom is uniquely challenging, especially on college campuses where there are hybrid learners or students who are attending classes virtually.
+By using a webcam monitor with built-in speakers, such as the S40VA webcam monitor, educators can reach those students who are learning remotely.
+A 178-degree viewing angle paired with crisp, clear video and audio ensures teachers can see and hear all their students so everyone can focus on the lesson rather than troubleshooting technology issues.

 Posts By